-Matter Section of Environment Further written information requested Response from Titleholder NOPSEMA Status Number Submission Regulation (To be completed by NOPSEMA) 1 1 i Neptune Islands except part The Mari berleying occurs Park sta Other feat of Cargara sprii • White grain wide The • Ospacoa fish • Per sma tune Islands consist of two island groupings, the Northern and Southern Neptune and of the southern-most island used by a lighthouse) was initially established to pine Park includes both island groups and waters 2nm to shore.
+Matter Number Section of Environment Submission Regulation Further written information requested Response from Titleholder NOPSEMA Status (To be completed by NOPSEMA) 1 Neptune Islands except particles and the series of the Mari berleying occurs Park standard occurs occ tune Islands consist of two island groupings, the Northern and Southern Neptune art of the southern-most island used by a lighthouse) was initially established to precede the process of the southern-most island groups and waters 2nm to shore.
 The Northern Neptune activities which attract Great White Sharks.
 Anchorages are utilised by tourism of (ecotourism by permit only).
 The CSIRO also undertakes research at the Neptune atus.
-Intures present on the islands include a number of shipwrecks, a small breeding pine Barron Goose ( Cereopsis novaehollandiae ) which lives on small, windswept a zing birds eating the common island tussock Poa poiformis as well as spear grassing as spear grassing as a spear grassing and the spear of t protect a New Zealand Fur Seal colony (on the southern island of the North tune Islands Group is significant for white shark habitats and ecotourism a perators lie on the eastern side of Northern Neptune Island Group where the Islands and recreational fishing (coastal) activities are allowed under propulation of Australian Sea Lions and the following bird species: and generally uninhabited offshore islands and can survive on brackish wat its.
-Nesting commences in autumn, hatched goslings develop through the values Australia and breeds and forages near water.
-It catches fish by flying less that he surface.
-Fish forms half its diet with the remainder being obtain considered Vulnerable in South Australia and as a Marine Migratory bird unter the surface.
-In Australia the species is mainly sedentary and is for tocky headlands, coral cays, deserted beaches, sandhills or saltmarshes. nern Neptune Islands) activities including shark cage diving bermit given the Marine der.
-The species are winter and fledge during ow over the water and ned from carrion and a nder the EPBC Act 1999.
-Jound patchily around the The species is a diurnal as hunt small mammals,
+In a Barron Goose (Cereopsis novaehollandiae) which lives on small, windswept a zing birds eating the common island tussock Poa poiformis as well as spear grassing 126.
+This species is not expected to interact with Lightning MSS activities.
+The species is not expected to interact with Lightning MSS activities.
+The species is not expected to interact with is found throughout souther sping it with its talons or may dive at a 45° angle and briefly submerge to catch find evariety of animals (turtles, sea snakes, birds) opportunistically.
+The species is of the production haliaetus) is found in temperate and tropical regions of all continent astline.
+Breeding occurs near cliffs, rocks, rock stacks or islets; on the ground on exercing bird of prey with diet consisting almost exclusively of fish 128.
+The species nests in a scrape normally on cliff edges and each activities. protect a New Zealand Fur Seal colony (on the southern island of the North attune Islands Group is significant for white shark habitats and ecotourism a operators lie on the eastern side of Northern Neptune Island Group where the Islands and recreational fishing (coastal) activities are allowed under propulation of Australian Sea Lions and the following bird species: and generally uninhabited offshore islands and can survive on brackish wat is.
+Nesting commences in autumn, hatched goslings develop through the vast Australia and breeds and forages near water.
+It catches fish by flying to she near the surface.
+Fish forms half its diet with the remainder being obtain considered Vulnerable in South Australia and as a Marine Migratory bird until except Antarctica.
+In Australia the species is mainly sedentary and is for rocky headlands, coral cays, deserted beaches, sandhills or saltmarshes. ern Neptune Islands) ctivities including shark cage diving ermit given the Marine er.
+The species are vinter and fledge during ow over the water and ned from carrion and a nder the EPBC Act 1999. und patchily around the The species is a diurnal shunt small mammals,